 A fetus with trisomy 18 will have other abnormalities seen on an ultrasound besides the choroid plexus cyst.
-If other abnormalities that suggest trisomy 18 are seen or suspected, your doctor may recommend the following tests to help confirm the diagnosis:
+If your doctor suspects other abnormalities that suggest trisomy 18, they may recommend the following tests to help confirm the diagnosis:

-Some things like a miscalculated due date or having twins can affect the results of an alpha-fetoprotein test.
+- Alpha-fetoprotein test.
+Some things, like a miscalculated due date or having twins, can affect the results of an alpha-fetoprotein (AFP) test.
 The test also tends to provide a high number of false positives, meaning the test may indicate your fetus has an abnormality when it doesn’t.
-An AFP test requires a simple blood draw and poses little to no risk to you or your developing baby.
+An AFP test requires a simple blood draw and poses little to no risk to you or the fetus.

+- Level 2 ultrasound.
 This sophisticated ultrasound carries no health risks and can give detailed, comprehensive views of the anatomy of a fetus.
-The view it provides may allow your doctor to see some of the anatomical abnormalities, such clenched fists and small mouth, indicative of trisomy 18.
+The view it provides may allow your doctor to see some anatomical abnormalities, such as clenched fists and a small mouth, indicative of trisomy 18.

-A choroid plexus cyst is an incidental finding discovered during a routine middle-of-pregnancy ultrasound.
+A choroid plexus cyst is something that doctors may discover incidentally during a routine middle-of-pregnancy ultrasound.